Bohuslav Hasištejnský z Lobkovic

-He was born at Hasištejn Castle near Kadaň, Bohemia.
+He was born at Hasištejn Castle, near Kadaň, Bohemia.
 He studied in Bologna and Ferrara (doctor of law, 1482) and converted from Utraquism to Catholicism there.
 After 1483, he became provost of Vyšehrad in Prague and between 1490–91 he travelled to the Holy Land and Egypt, earning the nickname "the Czech Ulysses".
 He was elected the bishop of Olomouc, but he was refused by the Pope.
-After this, he lived with a few of his writer friends in his 'tusculum', Hasištejn Castle in north-eastern Bohemia.
+After this, he lived with a few of his writer friends in his 'Tusculum', Hasištejn Castle in north-eastern Bohemia.

-Lobkovic was an author of philosophical prose, letters, and verses, amongst them a satire on Bohemian national life: Ad sanctum Venceslaum satira (1489).
-He was a successful essayist and poet, and became poeta laureatus.
+Lobkovic was an author of philosophical prose, letters, and verses, including satire on Bohemian national life: Ad sanctum Venceslaum satira (1489).
+He was a successful essayist and poet and became poeta laureatus.
+Lobkovic wrote in German and Latin, but never in Czech, which was "barbaric" in his eyes.
+Moreover, he clearly considered himself a German ("Ego me Germanum esse et profiteor et glorior" ― "I openly confess to be a German and am proud of it").

-His good friends were Jan Šlechta z Všehrd, a philosopher, Viktorin Kornel ze Všehrd and Racek Doubravský z Doubravy, both theorist of Bohemian common law.
+His close friends were Jan Šlechta z Všehrd, a philosopher, Viktorin Kornel ze Všehrd and Racek Doubravský z Doubravy, both of whom were theorists of Bohemian common law.
 He was the younger brother of Jan Hasištejnský z Lobkovic.

-He died at Hasištejn Castle in 1510.
+He died in Hasištejn Castle in 1510.